 What is your take on the tragedy in Muzaffarpur which is linked to consuming lychees?

 Dr Sachin Bhise: Deaths during the yearly lychee harvesting time is not new for the area of Muzaffarpur.
 Cases of kids falling ill after consuming lychees have been reported since 1995.
 It would not be right to put the blame entirely on lychees.
 According to the official report, one of the main causes of these deaths is hypoglycemia or low blood sugar level.
 Coming from an underprivileged background, those little ones were malnourished.
-As the children consumed lychees on empty stomachs, a toxin named methylene cyclopropyl glycine (MCPG) present mostly in unripe lychees caused a sudden drop in blood sugar level and led to hypoglycaemia.
+As the children consumed lychees on empty stomachs, a toxin named methylene cyclopropyl glycine (MCPG) present mostly in unripe lychees caused a sudden drop in blood sugar level and led to hypoglycemia.

-Priya Kathpal: The deaths of children in Muzaffarpur and neighbouring areas are really unfortunate.
+Priya Kathpal: The deaths of children in Muzaffarpur and neighboring areas are really unfortunate.
 The children have presumably consumed lychees in large quantities and on empty stomachs, leading to serious complications.
 In fact, both ripe and unripe lychees can contain these toxins.
-The toxin basically lowers the sugar in the body by hampering the body’s natural mechanism to control the sugar levels.
-As the young ones were not well-fed, they didn’t have any reserve sugar.
+The toxin basically lowers the sugar in the body by hampering the body's natural mechanism to control the sugar levels.
+As the young ones were not well-fed, they didn't have any reserve sugar.
 The sudden drop in the sugar level in the brain leads to fever, confusion, disorientation and in some cases even coma.
-All these factors together, sadly proved to be fatal for those children.
+All these factors together sadly proved to be fatal for those children.
 However, if consumed rightly, you may enjoy its nutrition and health benefits.

 How many lychees can a child eat?

 Dr Sachin Bhise: A child can eat as many lychees as she pleases, but make sure that the child is healthy otherwise and consumes a well-balanced and nutritious diet.
 The diet should cover all food groups.